 Diwali is not all about celebrations, revelry and merry making.
 It is also a time for contemplation, self introspection and an opportunity to remove spiritual darkness created by ignorance and ego by remembering the victory of good over evil mentioned in the Hindu scriptures.
 Hindus also conduct important Diwali pujas and rituals like Lakshmi and Ganesh Puja, Kuber Puja, Chopda Puja and Sharda Pujan.
+The main Diwali Puja date in 2017 is October 19.

 New Beginning: Diwali is the time for a fresh and new beginning.
 People forget and forgive misdeeds and resolve to live in peace, harmony and purity by observing dharma.